-- Do I meet the eligibility requirements for the application? - How much detail do I need to input for the Research Plan in my application? - May I submit more than one application? - Can I add figures and/or legends to the application? - It says to upload my biosketch.
-Can that be in NIH format? - I need help with AHA Professional Membership. - Can I pay a collaborator (or other personnel) from this grant? - I would like to request an extension to the deadline. - I need to replace a document in my submitted application. - I wanted to apply for a grant but cannot find the opportunity listed on the ProposalCentral site.
+- Do I meet the eligibility requirements for the program to which I wish to apply? - How much detail do I need to input for the Research Plan in my proposal? - May I submit more than one proposal? - Can I add figures and/or legends to the proposal? - It says to upload my biosketch.
+Can that be in NIH format? - I need help with AHA Professional Membership. - May I pay a collaborator (or other personnel) from this grant? - I would like to request an extension to the deadline. - I need to replace a document in a proposal I submitted. - I want to apply for a grant but cannot find the opportunity listed in ProposalCentral.